 Halloween is just not about being scary and getting candy.
 Halloween night is about being part of your community and about opening your door to your neighbor's children.
 I’m suggesting take your kids out this year it doesn’t matter how old they are just let them have fun.

 Halloween used to mean something, and now it's just another holiday that seems to have lost its meaning to most people.
 It used to be such a fun night, and I feel bad for my kids because they will never know how fun trick or treating was in the eighties and nineties.

 If this is your first-year trick or treating with your kids or not here are some tips.

 Enjoy Halloween this year.
-Dress up, have some candy, and some fun.
-Below are some fun last minute Halloween themed clothing items in case costumes are not your thing.
+Dress up, have some candy, carve pumpkins with your kids, and have some fun.
+Check out some Halloween themed clothing items in case costumes are not your thing.